HL7/fhir-ichom-breast-cancer-ig/design-doctorine.md

 # Tooling
 * stay on top of errors and warnings: both SUSHI and publisher's QA report should always say 0 warnings and 0 errors
 * keep IG publisher and sushi up to date - always use the latest version

+# AnswerOptions versus ValueSet
+* Rule of thump is: Use Valuesets when the list of permitted answers consist of existing codes (e.g. gender) and/or when the list of permitted answers are repeatedly used in other questions.
+Otherwise, use answerOptions.